- Home

 - Click here for related information

-In accordance with our environmental management structure, the Representative Director and President is the person in charge of the Sumitomo Forestry Group's biodiversity conservation initiatives, and the Executive Officer in charge of the Sustainability and the General Manager of the Sustainability Department manage the Sumitomo Forestry Group company activities.
+In accordance with our environmental management structure, the Representative Director and President is the person in charge of the Sumitomo Forestry Group's nature-related initiatives, especially biodiversity conservation, and the Executive Officer in charge of the Sustainability and the General Manager of the Sustainability Department manage the Sumitomo Forestry Group company activities.

 Commitment to Protected Areas

-To manufacture and secure wood resources, the Sumitomo Forestry Group owns or manages many forests both in Japan and overseas.
+To secure and manufacture wood resources, the Sumitomo Forestry Group owns or manages many forests both in Japan and overseas.
 None of these forests is located in areas designated as world heritage sites.

-Furthermore, we have not and will not operate in areas designated as world natural heritage sites.
+Furthermore, we did not and will not operate in areas designated as world natural heritage sites.
 Regardless of land ownership, national parks in Japan, which has a small land area, operate under the Regional Natural Park System and many national parks include private property.
-A portion of Sumitomo Forestry's Company-owned forests are located inside national park areas, and as is the case for other areas designated as protected forests etc., we operate in strict compliance with all legal regulations.
+A portion of Sumitomo Forestry's Company-owned forests are located within national park areas, which are vital for biodiversity conservation and environmental protection.
+We recognize the ecological significance of these areas and, as with other designated protected forests, we conduct our operations with utmost care and in strict compliance with all legal regulations.

-Furthermore, in terms of risk assessment, in areas determined to be important from a biodiversity perspective, we not only strictly adhere to all legal regulations, but also work to mitigate our impact through reevaluation, minimization, revitalization, offsetting and other efforts.
+Furthermore, in terms of risk assessment, in areas determined as important from a biodiversity perspective, we not only strictly adhere to all legal regulations, but also work to mitigate our impact through reevaluation, minimization, revitalization, offsetting and other efforts.

-We manage approximately 48,000 hectares of Company-owned forests in Japan and approximately 240,000 hectares of forests overseas.
-These managed forests are categorized as "Conservation Forests" and "Working Forests" etc. In both Japan and overseas, "Conservation Forests" are, in principle, natural protection areas where no operations are carried out.
+We manage approximately 48,000 hectares of Company-owned forests in Japan and approximately 237,000 hectares of forests overseas.
+Moreover, we manage approximately 80,000 hectares of forests via the forest fund.
+These managed forests are categorized as conservation forests and working forests.
+In both Japan and overseas, conservation forests are, in principle, designated as nature conservation areas where no operations are carried out.

 Zoning Management According to Forest Purpose